 Committee Opportunities |

 We owe the success of our chapter to our many dedicated volunteers!
 There is a wide variety of opportunities in education, conservation, and organizational support, as an individual or on a committee.
 Our Programs Coordinator will work with you to find activities that match your interests, skills, and availability.
 As a volunteer, you can learn new skills, explore areas of interest, meet other people, and feel a sense of accomplishment.

 Adult Education Classes.
 Plan and organize educational programs for adults under the guidance of the Education Committee.

 Conservation Action Alert Network.
 Receive alert emails when action is required on an important conservation issue.
 To subscribe to or unsubscribe from the Conservation Action Alert Network, simply fill out this online form.

 Bird Counts.
 Participate in Winter (Christmas) and Summer Counts for Santa Clara Valley Audubon's four count circles: Palo Alto, San Jose, Calero-Morgan Hill, and Mount Hamilton.
 More...

 Cavity Nesters Recovery Program.
 Volunteers establish and monitor nest box trails for cavity nesting birds and report nesting activity.
 More...

 Wetlands Discovery Program Docents (WDP).
 Help elementary students explore and learn about birds, habitats, and ecology in classrooms and field trips as a docent.
+Also help develop educational presentation materials used by staff, volunteers, and outside educators.
 Read more Volunteer Information (PDF).
-View our WDP Calendar of upcoming events.
-Help develop educational presentation materials used by staff, volunteers, and outside educators.
+View our WDP Calendar of upcoming programs.
+If you are already a docent, sign-up for up-coming programs.

 Young Audubon Program.
 Organize events, field trips, and excursions for children and their families outside of the classroom.
 More...

 Event Support and Hospitality.
 Provide support for events: organizing events, setting and cleaning up, welcoming attendees, or assisting with many other tasks.